tormol/udplite/README.md

 ## Supported operating systems

-UDP-Lite is only implemented by Linux, Android and FreeBSD.
+UDP-Lite is only implemented by Linux and FreeBSD.
+Whether Android supports it I'm not sure about: The kernel has [the constants](https://android.googlesource.com/kernel/common/+/refs/heads/android-mainline/include/net/udplite.h), but some of them are missing from bionic (the Android libc). (only `IPPROTO_UDPLITE` [is present](https://android.googlesource.com/platform/bionic.git/+/refs/heads/master/libc/kernel/uapi/linux/in.h))

 ## Minimum supported Rust version